logo

 1. Hypothyroidism Treatment

-The most common treatment is levothyroxine, a synthetic form of T4 hormone taken daily.
+The most common treatment is levothyroxine, a synthetic form of the T4 hormone taken daily.
 Hormonal balance and dose precision are guaranteed by routine blood monitoring.

 2. Hyperthyroidism Treatment